sarah-larkin/WCC-Christmas-coding-challenge-2025/README.md

 - Day 15: querying tables using joins
 - Day 16: querying tables using joins
 - Day 17: querying tables using joins
+- Day 18: created new database to work with - recipebook